taylorandi/startup/README.md

 Updated header, footer and menu to have a universal look between the three different ones.
 Updated the styles to the main portion of each section, included flex components to allow the screen to be resized.
 Created a color scheme for the site.

+## Javascript deliveravle
+Login support- created the logic to store username to local storage and place the username in the right corner of the window. database support- register all of the info from the quote request to pass to database at a future point. websocket- create a window with dummy values of a quote at $14 a part support for interaction logic-